SDUSD Recycling Program

 Most batteries and many types of light bulbs and lamps cannot be thrown in the trash by law.
 Each District site collects batteries and lamps (fluorescent and other types of bulbs) for recycling, proper handling, and/or disposal.

-Sites can e-mail the Environmental Health & Safety Office at to schedule a pick up of properly packaged lamps and batteries.
-Requests for replacement battery collection buckets and/or boxes for lamps can be included when submitting a pickup request.
-Container labels can be accessed here.
-For more information please contact the Environmental Health & Safety Office at email@example.com/858-627-7174.
+Sites must e-mail the Environmental Health & Safety Office at firstname.lastname@example.org to schedule a pick up of properly packaged lamps and batteries.
+Requests for replacement battery collection buckets or boxes for lamps can be included when submitting a pickup request.
+For more information and to print container labels, click HERE.

 Shredded Paper Recycling